Interview Prep · by talent · Chinese (CLE)

 Lead time — when the trial is still weeks out

-• Confirm CCA records for any Chinese-related activities at primary school are accurate.
-MOE pulls CCA participation, school awards, competition results (全国学生华文创作比赛, 学生华文戏剧节, 全国华文常识比赛, MOE Story Telling Competition) into the DSA portal.
+- Confirm CCA records for any Chinese-related activities at primary school are accurate.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, competition results (全国学生华文创作比赛, 学生华文戏剧节, 全国华文常识比赛, MOE Story Telling Competition).
 If your child placed in any of these, check that the CCA teacher has logged it.

 Tapering — final week